 The following guidelines are applicable to DePauw University employees who would like to participate in the Tuition Exchange.

 Employees are considered eligible for this benefit upon completion of two (2) years of continuous full-time, benefit status employment.
 The two-year waiting period may be waived only if the following conditions are met:

 The new employee was receiving a similar tuition benefit at the institution where he/she was employed prior to being employed by DePauw University, and

 The employee submits documentation to the Office of Human Resources at DePauw University from the institution at which he/she was employed describing the tuition benefit received, and

 All other eligibility requirements outlined in this policy are met.

 In determining eligibility for the TE benefit, the student must apply for all state and/or federal aid for which he/she may be eligible.

 Defined as the dependent child of an eligible employee who has been certified (sponsored) by DePauw University for full time degree study at a college or university that participates in the Tuition Exchange program.
 Scholarships are not granted for graduate study, non-degree study, part-time study, or second undergraduate degrees.

 Applications will only be considered for dependent children who will be attending a member institution for the following academic year.
-In order for applications to be considered, a completed Tuition Exchange Form must be received by the Tuition Exchange Liaison Officer in the Office of Human Resources no later than 5:00 p.m. on the application deadline date.
-Applications received past the deadline will not be considered with the pool of prospective candidates.
+In order for applications to be considered, a completed Tuition Exchange Form must be submitted online on the Tuition Exchange.org website no later than 5:00 p.m. on the application deadline date.
+Applications received past the deadline may not be considered with the pool of prospective candidates.